Content

 - Discuss the topic with the speaker the week after the lecture.

-Serve as a discussion leader in the class or member of the planning committee for the next lecture series.
+- a discussion leader in the class or

-A one-time stipend to attend a national conference or education abroad experience
+A one-time funding to attend a national conference or education abroad experience.
+Application required.

 How to Apply